The veteran actor opened up about his new film, 'Only the Brave,' but found one question a real challenge.

 More recently, cast members from “Only the Brave” arrived in Colorado to promote the new film.
 Josh Brolin, Jennifer Connelly and Miles Teller star in a gritty true story of fire fighters battling Arizona wild fires.

 Brolin was one of four “Brave” actors visiting Denver.
 I read about his background prior to interviewing him and one thing stood out.
 He’s a straight shooter.
 So I asked him a question I’ve been dying to ask a major celebrity a long time:

 Why aren’t more stars speaking out against the attacks on free speech on college campuses?

 I prefaced the question by talking about the current wave of celebrity activism.
 I mentioned how Brolin’s step mother, Barbra Streisand, often uses her platform to address societal ills.
 So, given how stars routinely speak up about President Trump, immigration and health care, why aren’t they raising their voices about campuses crushing free speech?

 After all, their profession is all about free and open expression.

-His response?
 A blank stare.
 So I elaborated, talking about how some speakers are harassed on campus and how universities are coughing up thousands of dollars to protect others, like Ben Shapiro, from serious harm.